denverskylines/google-taxonomy-scraper/README.md

 # Google Taxonomy Scraper
 ### Duas Americas Group, Inc

+This source is open and provided to the community to use freely.
+By using this code you agree to the terms in license.txt

 ## Overview

 Google taxonomy scraper is used to crawl e-commerce websites and extract structured